Making Valentine Boxes

 We cut a cereal box so that just two inches of the bottom were left, as a tray, and kept the back of the box as support for a Nerf basketball hoop.
 A can of red spray paint and some stickers, and friends shot their valentines in the box.

-Next, I got a little more creative and found that a simple $8 investment in a a dozen bagels from Panera will net you this extra special box. val13.jpg
+Next, I got a little more creative and found that a simple $8 investment in a dozen bagels from Panera will net you this extra special box. val13.jpg

 This box is a gem.
 Our first valentine box from this was a robot.